 Body Language

-Understanding that body language helps communicate your meaning more effectively than words do.
+Body language helps communicate your meaning more effectively than words alone do.

 When communicating with someone, be aware of your posture.
 You don’t want to unintentionally send the wrong message.
-If you have a habit of crossing your arms or legs, you might unintentionally be sending the message that you are closed off and won’t be responsive to questions or suggestions.
+If you cross your arms or legs, you might be signaling that you are closed off and refuse questions or suggestions.

 Tone and Inflection in Oral Communication

-Using inflection to convey meaning in oral communication.
-You want to make sure people don’t misunderstand you when you say something, especially if you have a dry or sarcastic sense of humor.
+Use inflection and tone to convey meaning in oral communication.
+You want to make sure people understand what you say.
+This is crucial if you have a dry or sarcastic sense of humor.

 Negotiation